Enamel hypocalcification: Classification based on clinical appearance

 The classification focuses on how the affected enamel appears visually and how it responds to stress after eruption as different patterns of enamel hypomineralization (hypocalcification) are identifiable depending on their clinical presentation.

 Diffuse opacities

 White spot lesion can be seen across all teeth on the enamel.

 Diffuse opacities present as milky-white, chalky areas that spread across a tooth surface without clear borders as a result of a generalized decrease in the mineral content of the enamel which doesn't involve localized breakdown.
-Besides, the enamel may appear slightly porous and have a matte texture.
+The enamel may appear slightly porous and have a matte texture.
 Teeth with diffuse opacities may be aesthetically compromised even as they remain structurally intact and the condition is associated with mild systemic issues during enamel formation like nutritional deficiencies and mild illness.

 Demarcated Opacities

 Demarcated opacities are areas that appear distinctly different from the surrounding enamel as there can be variations in pigmentation (appearing white, yellow, or brown), which is a suggestion of possible localized defects in enamel mineralization.
 The yellow and brown variations are more likely to undergo further breakdown whereas the white opacities may remain intact though cosmetically noticeable.
 Nevertheless, demarcated opacities indicate disruptions in enamel formation at specific times and are linked to acute illness and trauma during childhood.